xybu/ugl-server/README.md

 ### 6. forgot_password
 Send an email to the user who requests to reset the password.
+When the user clicks the link in the email, web client will send this user a new password with email.
+The UI will be handled by web client.
+Android client should go to log in activity.

 #### Request
 | Name   | Description                 |